19 April 2026 · 6 min read

 Under the Dutch system, an employer seeking to terminate a contract must generally choose one of two paths under Book 7 of the Civil Code (Burgerlijk Wetboek).
 For redundancy or long-term sickness (the 'a' and 'b' grounds under Art.
 7:669 BW), they must obtain permission from the UWV.
 For performance, conduct, or 'disturbed relations' (Art.
 7:671b BW), they must apply to the Cantonal Court (Kantonrechter) to have the contract dissolved.
 The dismissal is not the starting gun for litigation; it is the prize at the end of it.

-The honest answer is that the UK system prioritises labour market flexibility over job security.
+the UK system prioritises labour market flexibility over job security.
 By allowing employers to dismiss and then litigate, we reduce the perceived risk of hiring.
 A Dutch employer, facing a three-month wait for a UWV decision and a mandatory transition payment (transitievergoeding) capped at €94,000, is understandably more cautious about signing the contract in the first place.
 We trade certainty for speed, and practitioners on both sides of the North Sea spend much of their time managing the resulting anxieties.

 For practitioners, the real difference is timing.
 The Dutch requirement to persuade a third party creates a structural 'cooling off' period that the UK lacks.
 We are forced to recreate this experience in the shadows via s.111A 'protected conversations', sliding a settlement agreement across a table under the threat of future litigation.
 In the Netherlands, the negotiation happens before the exit; in the UK, it often only begins once the P45 has been issued.